Source code for asyncstdlib.itertools

 )

-from collections import deque
+from typing_extensions import TypeAlias

-from ._typing import ACloseable, T, AnyIterable, ADD
+from ._typing import ACloseable, R, T, AnyIterable, ADD

 from ._utility import public_module